 Talents, interests, and hobbies are encouraged and give the children a focus and sense of achievement, which builds self-esteem for the future.
-Adults source events, clubs, sport centres, days out to maintain interests and promote either continuation of their interests or development new ones.
+Adults source events, clubs, sport centres, and days out to maintain interests and promote either the continuation of their interests or the development of new ones.

-Overnight stays are encouraged with friends where appropriate and Moonreach assess the property which they will be staying to ensure the standard welfare is sufficient, Moonreach strive to make children part of the community and promote opportunities of friendship and achievement socially and personally.
+Overnight stays are encouraged with friends where appropriate, and Moonreach assesses the property where they will be staying to ensure the standard of welfare is sufficient.
+Moonreach strives to make children part of the community and promote opportunities for friendship and achievement socially and personally.